CyberCoyotes/frc3603-docs/docs/source/code-examples.rst

-CodeExamples
+Code Examples
 ====

-These are our own examples of current and past projects.
+Our example code can be found below and at <github.com/CyberCoyotes>.
 It should be noted that we do not have a mentor with extensive programming knowledge, so programming for Controls is an area that we are still learning a lot.

 `2021 Rapid React repository <https://github.com/CyberCoyotes/2022-RapidReact>`_.

-Examples of Others
+Examples of other FRC teams
 ----
 `Enginerds 2021 Skills Bot <https://github.com/Team2337/2021-Skills-Bot/tree/main/src/main/java/frc/robot>`_